ess-dmsc/h5cpp/doc/source/users_guide/overview.rst

-With a point selection we could for instance read the elements (0,2), (1,3) and (2,0) and store them in a either a new memory storage of size 3 (which would be 72Bytes in total) or in a more sophisticated setup we could map them on points (0),(5) and (11) in a 1D array in memory.
+With a point selection we could for instance read the elements (0,2), (1,3) and (2,0) and store them in a either a new memory storage of size 3 (which would be 72 bytes in total) or in a more sophisticated setup we could map them on points (0),(5) and (11) in a 1D array in memory.

 .. todo:: add a figure here